 Image © iStock Photo.

 I do not personally recommend any flea powders nor flea collars for cats, and definitely not for young kittens.
 Nor should any flea control product labeled for dogs ever be used on cats of any age.
 In 2001, hundreds of cat owners lost their cats after using certain flea products containing either permethrin or methoprene.
 After hearing hundreds of specific consumer complaints, the EPA investigated the Hartz Mountain Corporation, manufacturer of a variety of pet products, including flea control products.
-These unnecessary deaths underscore the necessity of reading and understanding labels, not only on food products, but also on flea and tick control products.
+Those unnecessary deaths underscored the necessity of reading and understanding labels, not only on food products, but also on flea and tick control products.